 I am not here to make any generalized claims about the connection between diet and depression, or guarantee that if you are suffering from depression, PB will cure it, but if you have any level of depression in your life, and haven't tried this way of living yet, I urge you to try it for 30 days.
 I have just a few observations to offer - things that I've learned, regarding the connections (or likely connections) between diet and the condition known as 'depression'

-- Depression refers to what is usually a range of different malfunctions of the brain, other organs and particularly the endocrine system - a finely balanced array of processes and chemical interactions that require the right nutrients in order to function.
+- Depression refers to what is usually a range of different malfunctions of the brain, other organs and particularly the endocrine (hormone) system - a finely balanced array of processes and chemical interactions that require the right nutrients in order to function.
 It is primarily a physical condition, with secondary psychiatric symptoms.
 Some are more prone to it than others, but anyone can have it.

 - The brain is made of over 60% fat (saturated fat and cholesterol) - therefore it doesn't require a scientist to realize that a low fat diet may cause brain malfunction.
 Anti-depressants will reduce the psychiatric symptoms, but the underlying brain structure will continue to weaken if diet is not improved.

 - Absence of a body clock is a symptom of depression.
 The body clock is regulated by the timed release of different hormones at different times of the day.
-Exposure to sunlight helps to regulate these, but again, without the right hormones being made in the first place, you won't have a body clock.
+Exposure to sunlight helps to regulate these, but without the right hormones being made in the first place, you won't have a body clock.
 The body cannot make hormones (or indeed anything at all) from processed foods.

 - Social interaction is (believe it or not) promoted by the release of endorphins (a hormone) into the body.
 Not able to make endorphins?
 You won't enjoy other peoples' company much.
 Ditto for dating and relationships.

 - Exercise allows an exchange of nutrients to occur in all the body's cells by opening up the blood vessels and capillaries - its like getting an internal spring clean, which is why you feel so good afterwards.
 Feeling good is a marker of general bodily health.
 If you want to be in a good mood, start eating fresh produce and do moderate exercise.
-But if you beleive yourself to be depressed, prioritise nutrition and don't do any physically exhausting exercise, even though it may provide temporary numbness from the condition.
+But if you believe yourself to be depressed, prioritise nutrition and don't do any physically exhausting exercise, even though it may provide temporary numbness from the condition.

 I have never experienced depression on a low fat diet, even when I was severely hypoglycemic.
 VLC attempts what led me to depressions.
 Whenever I try to cut out fruit or VLC, it ends up in black spells.
 I take 5HTP for serotonin, and I also eat fruit even if it is bad for me.